Modern Slavery Statement

 XPS is committed to the highest standards of ethical and business conduct as it relates to the procurement of goods and services.
 Our relationships with our third-party providers, including our contract labour, are defined by contracts, which are based on lawful, ethical, fair, and efficient practices.

-We have a stable list of suppliers.
+We have a stable list of suppliers, who we expect to adhere to the same high standards that we set for ourselves.
 We continue to review our supplier verification process to include checks on material new suppliers including their commitment and policies regarding the prevention of human trafficking and slavery and we will not award or renew business with any supplier who fails this test.

 Given the nature of our business, and the outcome of our annual risk assessment process, we believe that the risk of modern slavery and human trafficking in our supply chain is low.

 Nonetheless, we recognise that the possibility does exist.
-Therefore, in order to mitigate this risk we have reviewed our supplier code of conduct and sent this to all suppliers.
-We have prioritised specific follow up actions with those suppliers who we consider to be higher risk and will keep this under review.
-Our supplier on-boarding process has been strengthened and reviewed and will remain under review to ensure that we adapt to accommodate any issues that come up as part of the reissue of our supplier code of conduct.
+Therefore, in order to mitigate this risk we have reviewed our supplier code of conduct and sent this to all suppliers, with signed acknowledgement received from those suppliers who we consider to be higher risk.
+Our supplier onboarding process has been strengthened, resulting in XPS having greater control over our supply chain and adherence to the code of conduct is now a condition of doing business with XPS.
+This process will remain under constant review to ensure that we adapt to accommodate any issues that come up as part of the reissue of our supplier code of conduct.

 Policy statement